vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 - remove the offending transactions after the block is scheduled, i.e., not process them
 - update the state once a block is finalised and block transactions based on the new state
-- delete transactions from every (honest) validators mempool based on the new state.
+- delete transactions from every (honest) validator's mempool based on the new state.

 Thus, no matter what the anti-spam policy is, there is a scenario where someone creates a lot of identities and spams one block with each.
 Therefore, we have to enforce a minimum investment to be allowed to send anything to the Vega network.